EqualExperts/dbt-unit-testing/README.md

 ```

 And that's the test decomposed by the main parts.
-You can take a look at our test examples [here](/jaffle-shop/tests/unit/tests.sql) in detail.
+In detail, you can look at our test examples [here](/jaffle-shop/tests/unit/tests.sql).

 ## Different ways to build mock values

-Instead of using standard sql to define your input values, you can use a tabular format, like this:
+Instead of using standard SQL to define your input values, you can use a tabular format like this:

 ```jinja
 {% call dbt_unit_testing.test('customers', 'should sum order values to calculate customer_lifetime_value') %}